 Established in 1862, Frankenmuth Brewery has a long and proud history – it is the oldest microbrewery in the USA and the oldest craft brewery in Michigan.
 The brewery produces many delectable craft beers, some of which have won awards.

-Enjoy a quick tour of the facility before you take a seat in the laid-back taproom to sample more than 20 draft beers as well as many bottled beers, ales, and lagers.
+Enjoy a quick tour of the facility before you take a seat in the laid-back taproom to sample more than 20 draft beers and many bottled beers, ales, and lagers.
 Whether you’re into light or dark beers, or traditional or flavored drinks, there’s something to suit all taste buds.
 There’s also a great food menu that perfectly complements the drinks.

 Look out for Frankie too!
 Gracing bottle labels and promotional materials, Frankie the Dachshund has been the brewery’s mascot since the 1930s.